 What do women want when it comes to the induction decision?
 This month, one of the most interesting studies I spotted is on one of the most talked-about topics of the past year or two: induction of labour, and what women want.

 I receive many messages and comments from women and others who feel that induction is (or was) not what they want.
 Often, women find that it’s hard to be heard.
 It’s also hard to get good information which isn’t coercive and fear-based.
 Many also find that it’s hard to say no to induction of labour.
 Those are just some of the reasons that I have an entire information hub on this topic.
-And why the recent research into post-term pregnancy and stillbirth is a key topic in Gathering in the Knowledge 2020.
+And why induction is something we often talk about in my online courses for midwives and birth folk.

 The study is called, “What women want and why.
 Women’s preferences for induction of labour or expectant management in late-term pregnancy.”
 Carried out by researchers in The Netherlands, the study involved low-risk women with an uncomplicated pregnancy which had reached a gestational age of 41 weeks.